Good turn: Share the shore to help protect Little Terns visiting the Coast

 Whether you're a resident or visitor, we would be so grateful if you and your family can please show general respect for our precious wildlife who call the Coast home.

-• Respectfully stay back from the fenced area at Karagi Point.
+- Respectfully stay back from the fenced area at Karagi Point.

 Central Coast Council have worked tirelessly alongside NSW National Parks and Wildlife Service and also NSW Biodiversity and Conservation Division, to construct purpose-built fencing and signage around the Little Terns' breeding area to protect the eggs and chicks.
+As highly sensitive birds they may abandon their nest if feeling threatened.

-• Admire from The Entrance (south).
+- Admire from The Entrance (south)

-• Ssshh!
-Lower your noise pollution.
+- Ssshh!
+Lower your noise pollution

-• Don’t take your dog, even on a lead, to Karagi Point.
+- Don’t take your dog, even on a lead, to Karagi Point

-• Don't feed the birds or free your cat!
+- Don't feed the birds or free your cat!

 Drones and kites flown within the fenced area can lead to colony abandonment!
 Take your pick from alternative drone locations to take your epic drone shots instead, without the risk of harming wildlife.

-• Report any sightings.
+- Report any sightings

 Your valuable on-the-ground information on sightings of chicks, eggs or foxes outside the fenced area, or any unauthorised activities nearby, should be shared directly to Central Coast Council on 02 4306 7900 to take action.

-• Above all, leave only footprints and #Take3fortheSea
+- Leave only footprints and #Take3fortheSea

 Take your rubbish, food waste, fishing tackle, line and bait home with you, or to the nearest bin.
 This rubbish can easily entice predators and have a fatal impact on the already declining numbers of Little Terns at Karagi Point!
 We can all agree this is the last thing we want for wildlife on the Central Coast.
 Please note: bins are located in The Entrance North car park.